gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         - Error message should detail the variant values for the multiple compatible binaries
 - If there are no compatible binaries:
     - Failure message should detail the variant values for all available (incompatible) `JarBinarySpec` instances
+- `null` values should be considered as wildcards: when matching binaries, only variants dimensions which are in common in both binaries and have non null values are considered.

 ### Test cases